 Goldman, JPMorgan Explore AI Compute Futures Trading

-According to PYMNTS, citing The Information, Goldman Sachs and JPMorgan are exploring trading futures contracts tied to rental prices for GPUs and other ways to trade the cost of computing power.
+According to PYMNTS, citing The Information, Goldman Sachs and JPMorgan are exploring futures contracts tied to rental prices for GPUs and other ways to trade the cost of computing power.
 The report says the banks are in early-stage discussions and may not move forward.
-PYMNTS reports that making a formal market for GPU rental pricing could enable prices to be tracked and hedged amid current price swings, and that challenges include establishing a reliable price benchmark and potential regulatory hurdles.
-PYMNTS also cites a Polymarket press release reporting an institutional on-chain block trade settled against the Ornn Compute Price Index, a transaction-based benchmark that tracks H100 GPU compute rental pricing.
+PYMNTS reports that a formal market for GPU rental pricing could let prices be tracked and hedged amid current price swings, with challenges including a reliable price benchmark and potential regulatory hurdles.
+PYMNTS also cites a Polymarket press release describing an institutional on-chain block trade that settled against the Ornn Compute Price Index, a transaction-based benchmark tracking H100 GPU rental pricing.
+The move fits a broader trend toward financializing compute, with CNBC reporting that a futures market for semiconductor and compute pricing is emerging as AI drives costs higher.

 What happened